-The holes of the plates were set 5mm.
-Therefore, 1 meter of 5 mm (M5) metric 5 types of threaded studs should be used.
+The holes of the plates are set to 5 mm.
+Therefore, 5 mm (M5) metric 5 types of threaded studs should be used.

 Available from online hardware stores or from local hardware stores and DIY stores.
 If the capacitor will stay in the outdoor environment too long you can get stainless steel one.
 Brass studs may be preferred, but they are more expensive than stainless.
 This is a matter of budget.

 3- Spacer (or Nuts) for plate spacing

-For this, it is best to obtain regular sized aluminum type spacer parts.
-(M5 type 5-5.1 mm bore and 6mm wide)
+It is best to obtain regular sized aluminum type spacer parts.
+(M5 type 5-5.1 mm bore and 5mm or 6mm wide)

 4. Openbuild Style Lockcollars - ID:5mm